adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/list/v4/list/README.md

                `linkURL` - stores the page path or external links, `linkTarget` - stores the link target,
                `linkText` - stores the link text.
-               If the list contains external links then it will have a special state which is equivalent to the following property settings: `./showDescription` is `false`, `./showModificationDate` is `false`, `./displayItemAsTeaser` is `false` and `./linkItems` is `true` and only sorting by title is possible.
                When `./listFrom` property is set to `static`, the `./maxItems` property is ignored.
 5`./query` - defines the search query, when the `./listFrom` property is set to `search` 6`./searchIn` - defines where to start the search, when the `./listFrom` property is set to `search`